supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/LabScenarioPreview/Lab-01.md

 ### Objectives

-After completing this lab, you will be able to:
+After completing this lab, you will be able to complete the following Exercises:

-- Create a new user and test their application admin rights
+-  Exercise 1 - Create a new user and test their application admin rights
-- Assign the application admin role and create an app
+-  Exercise 2 - Assign the application admin role and create an app
-- Remove a role assignment
+-  Exercise 3 - Remove a role assignment
-- Bulk import of users
+-  Exercise 4 - Bulk import of users
-- Remove a user from Microsoft Entra ID
+-  Exercise 5 - Remove a user from Microsoft Entra ID
-- Add a Windows 10 license to a user account
+-  Exercise 6 - Add a  license to a user account

 ### Architecture Diagram